directus/directus/docs/cloud/projects.md

 may help inform your decisions around configuring Nodes.

 - **Combined Node Usage**\
   Total load placed on all Nodes.
 If CPU or memory are overloaded, the Node could crash!
-High usage is a sign that' it's time to scale up.
+High usage is a sign that it's time to scale up.
 - **Horizontal Scaling**\
   Number of Standby Nodes activated.
 If one or more Standy Nodes are frequently activated, it may be time to add more Active